A Novel Formula for Solving Quadratic Equations over Binary Extension Fields: Abstract

 \section{Abstract}

 Solving quadratic equations over finite fields is a fundamental task in algebraic coding theory and serves as a key subroutine for computing the roots of cubic and quartic polynomials.
-For the reduced quadratic polynomial $x^2+x+c\in \mathbb{F}_{2^m}[x]$, existing formula-based methods rely on heavy exponentiation or case distinctions on $m$ (odd/even or powers of two), which limits uniformity and efficiency.
+Notably, any quadratic polynomial over binary extension fields can be transformed into the reduced form $x^2+x+c\in \mathbb{F}_{2^m}[x]$, for which existing formula-based methods rely on heavy exponentiation or case distinctions on $m$ (odd/even or powers of two), limiting uniformity and efficiency.
 This paper presents a unified, formula-based solution for all positive integers $m$ that uses only exclusive-OR operations (XORs).
-The approach leverages a Reed-Muller matrix characterization of evaluations and reduces the problem to solving a binary linear system.
+The approach leverages a Reed-Muller matrix characterization of evaluations and transforms the problem into computing a binary matrix-vector multiplication.
 The total cost is at most $m^2-2m+1$ XORs, and under parallelism, the latency is $\lceil \log_2 m\rceil$ XORs, making the method attractive for low-power, low-latency applications.